Chorded keyboard: Principles of operation

 An ergonomic chorded keyboard without the board is known as a keyer.

-Each key is mapped to a number and then can be mapped to a corresponding letter or command.
-By pressing two or more keys together the user can generate many combinations.
+Each physical key is mapped to a number and each desired output (letter or command) is also mapped to a number.
+Each key can generate an output character on its own, but by pressing two or more keys in combination the user can generate more output characters than they are physical keys.
+Typically, a keypress is not registered until all depressed keys are released - such that all keys do not need to be pressed at once as long as one key remains depressed throughout; when the last key is released the corresponding character is output based on all keys that had been depressed since the last character was registered.

 In Engelbart's original mapping, he used five keys: 1, 2, 4, 8, 16.
-The keys were mapped as follows: a = 1, b = 2, c = 3, d = 4, and so on.
-If the user pressed keys 1 and 2 simultaneously, and then released the keys, 1 and 2 would be added to 3, and since C is the 3rd letter of the alphabet, and the letter "c" appeared.
-Unlike pressing a chord on a piano, the chord is recognized only after all the keys or mouse buttons are released.
+The output characters were mapped as follows: a = 1, b = 2, c = 3, and so on.
+If the user pressed keys 1 and 2 simultaneously, and then released the keys, the letter corresponding to 3 (the sum of 1 and 2) would be registered and, since C is the 3rd letter of the alphabet, the letter "c" appeared.
+It would be equally valid to press and hold the 1 key, briefly press and release the 2 key, and then finally release the 1 key - the total of 3, and thus the output character "c", would be the same as if all keys had been depressed simultaneously.
 Since Engelbart introduced the keyset, several different designs have been developed based on similar concepts.

 As a crude example, each finger might control one key which corresponds to one bit in a byte, so that using seven keys and seven fingers, one could enter any character in the ASCII set—if the user could remember the binary codes.
 Due to the small number of keys required, chording is easily adapted from a desktop to mobile environment.

 Practical devices generally use simpler chords for common characters (e.g., Baudot), or may have ways to make it easier to remember the chords (e.g., Microwriter), but the same principles apply.
 These portable devices first became popular with the wearable computer movement in the 1980s.

 Thad Starner from Georgia Institute of Technology and others published numerous studies showing that two-handed chorded text entry was faster and yielded fewer errors than on a QWERTY keyboard.
 Currently stenotype machines hold the record for fastest word entry.
 Many stenotype users can reach 300 words per minute.
 However, stenographers typically train for three years before reaching professional levels of speed and accuracy.